Weekly circus clubs start mid-September and end mid-May of every school year.

 Over one year 30 classes of 1.5, 2 or 3 hours (depending on the specific group) is given to a group of students of minimum 10 and maximum 25 students.

-We teach circus at our own premises in Birzeit and we have an extended geographic outreach program with circus clubs in Jenin, Hebron, Al Faraa Refugee Camp and Ramallah.
-Next to that we also introduce circus to specific target groups like young women in a social rehabilitation center in Jenin or people with a physical and/or mental disability in Abu Qash.
+We teach circus at our own premises in Birzeit and we have an extended geographic outreach program with circus clubs in Jenin, Al Faraa Refugee Camp, Jerusalem and Ramallah.
+Next to that we also introduce circus to specific target groups like young women in a social rehabilitation center in Jenin or people with a physical and/or mental disability in cooperation with Star Mountain Rehabilitation Center and Al Nahda Association.
 Our circus world is a diverse world where all people in society have a face, play a role and participate actively in creating a beautiful and inclusive Palestinian society.

 During the circus clubs we teach many circus techniques and skills on different levels (see below):